avishaan/quippics/docs/RouteInfo.md

 }
 ```

-####POST /v1/users/:uid/friendRequests
+####Send a new friend request to a user who is not your friend
-Send a new friend request to a user who is not your friend
+POST /v1/users/:uid/friendRequests

 Example Request
 ```